-This constraint is set to ensure that Edwards does not deviate to case 2, in which, although the expected value he derives from it would be less than that he would have received under case one, he would be expending so much less effort to achieve it that it would make sense for him to operate under that strategy instead.
+This constraint is set to ensure that Edwards does not deviate to case 2.
+Although the expected value he derives from case 2 would be less than the value he would have received in case one, the reduction in effort would make sense for him to operate under that strategy instead.